Resolution as Sacrifice

 The New Year is upon us and with it comes the inevitable round of created and broken resolutions, the annual practice having become more parody than source of progress.
 Before the fires of change reach fever pitch and that new gym membership languishes in auto-pay purgatory, there’s some room to think for a moment about the movement from old to new, from habit to hope.
 As I recently finished Neil Gaiman’s “American Gods,” the story provides ample imaginative space to explore this query.

 This quality is best noted in sacrifice, which plays a large role in “American Gods.”
 While the new gods demand sacrifice, there is a passiveness to it which would be sad were it not so pathetic.
 People’s lives are given up in homage to a deity they know little about which offers them nothing more than momentary release from a world so much broader than the leftover dregs they curl up around.
-One is reminded of the sludge left behind from coffee having sat for too long in a pot, a dark slow-moving mass that makes you ponder how you could have ever put that inside you but still entices you to flush it out and make more.
-The old gods demanded so much more, the entirety of a full life, not just an entire life but a full one, dedicated to the service of transcendent ideals, filled with purpose.
-Shadow offers himself up to bear witness upon a tree to a god’s passing and in so doing changes the course of many events, finding as well in himself truths that had long been hidden.
+One is reminded of the sludge left behind from coffee having sat for too long in a pot, a dark slow-moving mass that makes you ponder how you could have ever put that inside you.
+The old gods demanded so much more, the entirety of a full life, dedicated to the service of transcendent ideals, filled with purpose.
+Shadow offers himself up to bear witness upon a tree to a god’s passing and in so doing changes the course of many events, finding in himself truths that had long been hidden.
 Juxtaposed with this is the story of a man swallowed by a god of debauchery who’s last breath is like a whimpering gasp.
 Simply put, there is no comparison.